OcarCampos/YtuAI/README.md

 YtuAI isn't just a minor tweak.
 It's a significant overhaul to the mechanics of the Homunculus adapted to today's standards and nerfs done to the homunculus as per iRO wiki.
 Some of the key enhancements are:

 -   **Smart SP Management**: A dynamic, tiered-priority system that allows your homunculus to use skills aggressively at high SP, conservatively at low SP, and reactively in emergencies.
 No more wasting SP!
+-   **SP Recovery Mode**: To prevent constant toggling between skills and melee attacks when SP is low, the AI will enter a recovery mode and only use basic attacks until SP reaches a configurable threshold.
 -   **Optimized Skill Cooldowns**: The AI is now aware of skill cooldowns, preventing it from spamming abilities and getting stuck in a loop of failed casts.
 This results in smoother, more reliable combat.
 -   **HP-Based Recovery System**: When your homunculus's HP gets dangerously low, it will automatically flee and enter a recovery mode, only re-engaging once it's safe to do so.
 This dramatically improves survivability.
 -   **Dynamic Kiting System**: To minimize damage, the AI will automatically kite enemies when its health drops, moving between attacks to stay alive longer.